 Boxing Day has long been associated with sport but why is that?
-December 26th is the feast day of Saint Stephen, the patron saint of horses, which could be why Boxing Day has come to be associated with horse racing and fox hunting.
+December 26th is the feast day of Saint Stephen, the patron saint of horses, which could be why Boxing Day has come to be associated with horse racing.

 Boxing Day Football